 When I first took Algebra, I had no idea why we spent weeks on groups, rings, and fields.
 I kept asking myself “when will I actually use this?”
-Turns out, it’s everywhere in cryptography.
+I found out later that it shows up everywhere in cryptography.

 The Basics